Zymbit-Docs/docs/content/device-addons/xr17v3521-dual-pcie-uart/index.md

 sudo depmod -a
 ```

-2. Create a file with the following contents called `00-xrserial.rules` in `/etc/udev/rules.d` to ensure device works across reboots.
+2. Create a file with the following contents called `00-xrserial.rules` in `/etc/udev/rules.d` to ensure device the works across reboots.
 This will unbind the PCIe device from linux's generic PCI serial driver and then reload the vendor-specific driver module.

-- If more than one PCIe serial device is present and the below rule doesn't work, try adding `KERNEL==<path>, ` to the beginning of the line below, where `<path>` is the value used in step 3.2.A of the driver package's `readme`.
+- If more than one PCIe serial device is present and the below rule doesn't work, try adding `KERNEL==<path>, ` to the beginning of the line below, where `<path>` is the PCI bus path value used in step 3.2.A of the driver package's `readme`.

 ```
 # MaxLinear PCIe dual DB-9 serial port